Julie Terry-Jenner BA (Hons), NCS Snr Accred

 You can contact me by email, telephone or even my Facebook page in the first instance and we can go from there.

-I offer either long-term or shorter, fixed-term counselling and psychotherapy depending on your need or circumstances, and work on a face to face basis.
+I offer either long-term or shorter, fixed-term counselling and psychotherapy depending on your need or circumstances, and work on a face to face or online basis.

 Whilst I cannot offer parking at my premises, there are a number of public car parks very close by.